a2labs/riveter/README.md

 riveter is an experimental JavaScript micro-library that provides the following helper methods:

+* `riveter.mixin` - use this to mix object literals into the target constructor function's prototype.
+Mixin methods are only copied to the prototype if they do not already exist on the prototype (so it preserves/prefers existing prototype implementations).
+(Can be used stand-alone via `riveter.mixin` or it can be attached to a constructor function.)
-* `riveter.mixin` - use this to mix objects which provide additional behavior into your constructor function.
-The mix-ins may optionally provide initialization methods that can be called before or after the original constructor function executes.
-(Must be attached to a constructor function to operate.)
+* `riveter.compose` - like `mixin`, you use this to mix objects which provide additional behavior into your constructor function - however, all of the mixins passed to `compose` are inserted into the target constructor's prototype chain, on the 'parent' prototype.
+Composed mix-ins may optionally provide initialization methods that can be called before or after the original constructor function executes.
+(Can be used stand-alone via `riveter.compose` or it can be attached to a constructor function.)
 * `riveter.inherits` - an inheritance helper allowing a constructor function to inherit the prototype of another, allowing the ability to override the parent's constructor and also to provide 'shared' methods to the constructor function itself, etc. (Can be used stand-alone via `riveter.inherits` or it can be attached to a constructor function.)
 * `riveter.extend` - helper method which can be attached to a constructor function.
 It wraps the `inherits` call, providing the constructor to which it is attached as the `parent` argument.
 (Must be attached to a constructor function to operate.)
-* `riveter.ensureHelpers` - Adds the `mixin`, `extend` and `inherits` calls to a constructor function if they are not already present.
+* `riveter.rivet` - Adds the `mixin`, `extend`, `compose` and `inherits` calls to a constructor function if they are not already present.
+While you can call `riveter.rivet`, a short cut is provided by simply calling `riveter()` and passing 1-to-n constructor functions as arguments, each of which will have the methods applied.

 ### Why would I use it?